dvdred/c7pydio/README.md

 ```
 DOCKER_OPTS="--storage-driver=overlay"
 ```
-- and the restart the docker daemon:
+- and then restart the docker daemon:
 ``` sudo service docker restart ```

 ## CONFIGURATION